andela-joyebanji/PotatoORM/README.md

 $user->name = "Nandaa";
 $user->save();
 ```
-`NB: The save() method checks first to see if the id exists. if yes, it calls the upadte method else calls the create method`
+`NB: The save() method checks first to see if the id exists. if yes, it calls the update method else calls the create method`

 ### Exceptions

-	DatabaseDriverNotSupportedException: This exception is thrown when database driver in not supported.
+* `DatabaseDriverNotSupportedException`: This exception is thrown when database driver in not supported.

-	ModelNotFoundException: This exception is thrown when model the find method is trying to get from the database does not exist.
+* `ModelNotFoundException`: This exception is thrown when model the find method is trying to get from the database does not exist.

 ## Security